 Edificio el Arte

-Once in Manises, you should start your visit from the local Tourist office (also grab a free map or a city guidebook).
-The building housing a local Tourist office is simply gorgeous, it is called Edificio El Arte.
-Built in 1922, it was once a ceramic factory and home of a local ceramist Juan Bautista Huerta Aviño.
+Once in Manises, you should start your visit at the local tourist office (and be sure to grab a free map or city guidebook).
+The building housing the tourist office is simply gorgeous; it’s called Edificio El Arte.
+Built in 1922, it was once a ceramic factory.
+On the second floor, you’ll find the permanent MUMAF exhibition, featuring a collection of old photo cameras, as well as various temporary exhibitions.

 Mercado Municipal Els Fitres